SRA-VJTI/Pixels_Seminar/3_cv_basics/1_image_representation/README.md

 ## How is image actually stored ?

 To simplify how image is stored we will restrict ourselves to the following parameters:
-* Image is of the format bitmap, because they do not contain any compressed data so there is no extra step required for decompression
+* Image is of the format `BitMap(BMP)`, since they do not contain any compressed data so there is no extra step required for decompression
 * Image is grayscale.

 Every file is made of binary numbers, whether that is an image file or a text file.
 These binary numbers represent the content of the file and a computer decodes that information in the CPU.
 A plain-text file contains only text (without any styling or file metadata).
 Each character of the text is represented by their code-point (a decimal number assigned to each character).
 So if view a plain-text file in a binary, all binary numbers represent characters only.